 Two women in a meeting working on a tablet.

-If you want to understand business finance, then it’s important to understand the concept of equity.
+If you want to understand business finance, it’s important to understand the concept of equity.
 Equity is one of the most common ways to evaluate a company’s financial stability.
 Let’s look at how equity works, how it’s calculated, and the different types of business equity.

 What is equity?